Kickflip/kickflip-docs/tutorials/live_video.md

 ```

 ## Ending a Broadcast
 A broadcast is ended when the user touches the stop button revealed in the broadcasting UI.
+This will end the life of your broadcaster view.

 ## Playback